somethingsoftware/Elon-B-Gon/README.md

     - [ ] so "Elon files for bankruptcy over twitter crash" becomes something like "'There's definitely water here look around you' files for bankruptcy over twitter crash"

-2. [ ] the extension will read reddit threads that are images for captions / translations for blind redditors, if one cannot be found look for the words in reddit's post body/comments.
+2. [ ] The extension will read reddit threads that are images for captions / translations for blind redditors, if one cannot be found look for the words in reddit's post body/comments.

-3. [ ] replace brute force regex search with a benchmarked search algorithm made for text replacement (gh copilot thinks tries might be a good option)
+3. [ ] Replace brute force regex search with a benchmarked search algorithm made for text replacement (gh copilot thinks tries might be a good option)

 ### Name Choice